bas-ansible-roles-collection/php5-nginx/tests/README.md

 A single scenario is tested using *Continuous Integration*:

-* Role is applied which will apply all dependent roles with their default variables
+* Installs PHP-FPM from role default package sources, configures the PHP-FPM SAPI and applies dependent roles with their default variables

 Multiple scenarios are tested *manually*:

-1. `test-bare` - Role is applied which will apply all dependent roles with their default variables
+1. `test-bare` - Installs PHP-FPM from role default package sources, configures the PHP-FPM SAPI and applies dependent roles with their default variables
+2. `test-bare` - Installs PHP-FPM from system package sources only, configures the PHP-FPM SAPI and applies dependent roles with their default variables

 Note: Multiple scenarios may be run within the same VM, providing they do not overlap.